Samuddeta/Samuddeta_Portfolio/README.md

 ## Conclusion
 * Depending on dataset provided it will detect cancer stage.
 * In the provided data set it will detect the patient is in malignant stage.

+ ## Project 2:Spam Mail Classification Using SVM
+ ## Problem Statement
+ * Predction on Spam Mail using Support vector machine algorithm, In spam mail detection email data is collected through the dataset.
+ * Pre-processing of data is done by using TF-IDF Vectorizer module.
+SVM algorithm is used to detect the given email is spam or ham.

+ ## Code and Resource used
+ * Python version 3.7
+ * Packages:Pandas,numpy,scikitlearn,SVMTfidfVectorizer,LinearSVC

+## Attributes
+ * ID number
+ * Features

+ ## Data Handling
+ * Importing Libraries
+ * Loading dataset
+ * Data Preprocessing Train -Test split
+ * Feature Extraction
+ * Training the model:> Support Vector Machine
+ * Evaluation of the model
+ *  Prediction on new mail

+ ## Conclusion
+ * Depending on dataset provided it will Predict the email feature.
+ * In the provided data set it is predicted spam mail and ham mail.